 - Crisis leadership

 - Importance of human and social capital

-A more nuanced discussion of the differences between an EdD and a PhD may be helpful for some, but for most people, the primary consideration is one of outcomes.
-If you’ve decided that a doctorate in education might be a wise path for you, it is important to envision what kind of work you ultimately hope to do and in what setting.
+The primary consideration when considering the differences between an Ed.D. and a Ph.D. is professional outcome.
+If you’ve decided that a doctorate in education job might be a wise path for you, it is important to envision what kind of work you ultimately hope to do and in what setting.

-- Ability to continue in full-time work throughout program completion
+- Students can continue full-time work throughout the program

-- Collaborating with fellow classmates to solve problems of practice
+- Collaboration with fellow classmates is encouraged to solve problems of practice

 - Research intensive